Doread-Dev/fairshare-donation-system/README.md

 ---

+## 💰 Commercial Licensing

+If you're interested in using this project for commercial purposes, please contact me to discuss licensing options.

 ## 📫 Contact

 - GitHub: [@Doread-Dev](https://github.com/Doread-Dev)
 - LinkedIn: [linkedin.com/in/haydara-al-bisomy](https://www.linkedin.com/in/haydara-al-bisomy)
 - Email: haydara.bisomy@gmail.com

 > “A fair system saves more than just resources — it restores trust.”